What is Codar AR?

 Do not use this medicine if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

-Medicines that contain codeine should not be used in anyone under 18 who recently had surgery to remove the tonsils or adenoids.
+Do not give this medicine to anyone younger than 18 years old who recently had surgery to remove the tonsils or adenoids.

-a blockage in your digestive tract (stomach or intestines);
+a blockage in your stomach or intestines;

 enlarged prostate, urination problems;